jungleman007/code_example/README.md

 DataRasterIterator.h: A class that is capable of "iterating" over an image by reading the image in chunks rather than reading the entire image into memory.
 The iterator supports non-zero overlap between adjacent chunks if desired.

+# Building The Code

+You will need to install the gdal and gdal-dev packages.
+Typically you can get these through your package manager like yum or apt-get.
+You will also need to install cppunit (http://sourceforge.net/projects/cppunit/).
+Download it and follow the instructions for building it and install it.
+You may need to edit the Makefile in the "test" directory to point the Makefile at the include and lib locations of gdal and cppunit.
+When you determine these locations, simply edit the Makefile and change the INCLUDES and LINC lines to reflect the paths on your system.
+To get the Doxygen docs to build, you will need to have Doxygen installed.
+You should be able to get this with a package manager.

+Then:

+`make`

+will build the tests and will also build the docs using Doxygen (the output will appear in docs/html/index.html).

 # Quickstart Example

 Here is a quick example of the DataRaster and DataBuffer classes being used: